ethannicholas/Frost/docs/interfaces.md

 Default Methods
 ---------------

 All methods in an interface are abstract by default.
-You may provide an implementation of an interface method in order to create a *default method*:
+You may annotate an interface method with `@default` and provide an implementation in order to create a *default method*:

     interface Example {
         method exampleMethod(s:String):Bit

+        @default
         method defaultMethod() {
             Console.writeLine("this method has an implementation!")
         }